vEonz121/rpyc/README.md

   return accuracy
 ```

-When the client invokes the `exposed_train_on_fold` method with the fold passed as the `requestObject`, the server begins performing the entire process of validation on the given fold.
-This involves splitting the data provided into training and testing sets, training the default model on the split data, testing the model prediction, and calculating the accuracy score of the trained model.
-This accuracy score is then printed out by the server and is passed back to the client to be appended to the results of the entire K-Fold cross validation process.
+When the client invokes the remote `exposed_train_on_fold` method, passing along `requestObject`, the server begins performing the entire process of validation on the given fold.
+This is identical to a single iteration in a classic approach: performing a train-test split, training the model, then predicting.
+Finally, it calculates a performance metric (currently only supports accuracy).
+This accuracy score is printed out by the server and is passed back to the client.

 Server Output: `got accuracy 0.9639308060360692`